 What products do we use Sunflower Seeds in?

 We love sunflower seeds, and we want our customers to enjoy the health benefits of them too, which is why we choose to use kibbled sunflower and sunflower seeds in a few of our products.
 You’ll find it in our Protein Pizza Mix, 6 Seeds Bread Mix, Low Carb Cookies and Banana Breads (just to name a few).

 You can check out all the products that contain sunflower seeds here.

 If you have any questions regarding any of these products, simply contact us via our online form, call us on 02 9558 3300, or email firstname.lastname@example.org.

 Where do our Sunflower Seeds come from?

-In all our products we use Australian Sunflower Seeds that are grown around the Liverpool Plains in Northern NSW.
-You can find the most stunning sunflowers and sunflower crops in the Liverpool Plains.
-It’s an easy 4-hour drive from Sydney and 3 hours from Newcastle!
+In all PBCo products, we are proud to use Australian Sunflower Seeds grown around the Liverpool Plains in Northern NSW.
+Liverpool Plains has the most stunning sunflowers and sunflower crops – an easy 4-hour drive from Sydney and 3 hours from Newcastle!

-The sunnies flower anytime between December and March, depending on when they are planted and on weather conditions.
-Once they flower, they offer stunning photo opportunities for about three weeks only.
-Afterwards, they start to wilt, lose their petals and look very sad and droopy.
+Did you know that these beautiful bright yellow flowers bloom anytime between December and March (summer), depending on when they are planted and on weather conditions?
+The middle of summer is often the peak season for harvest too!
+Once they flower, they offer stunning photo opportunities (#forthegram!) for about three weeks only.
+Afterwards, the sunflowers start to wilt, lose their petals and look very sad and droopy.
 The farmers also rotate their crops, so you won’t find the sunflower crops in the same spot every year.